riverfishie/riverfishie/README.md

-- 👋 Hi, I’m @riverfishie
+- 👋 Hi, I’m Shannan!
+-
 - 👀 I’m interested in ...
-C# and fun games
+C#, animation, JavaScript, and art!
+-
 - 🌱 I’m currently learning ...
-C#, MVC, ASP .NET CORE
+C#, MVC, ASP .NET CORE, JavaScript, DevOps
-- 📫 How to reach me ... idk i am very tall

-riverfishie is a ✨ special ✨
+✨ Nice to see you ✨